Season two taste

 5 from 2 votes

-If you are looking for an easy, make ahead of time, fresh from the oven, sweet treat, nothing really beats these cream cheese frosted beauties!
+If you're looking for an easy recipe for delicious cinnamon rolls, nothing really beats these cream cheese frosted beauties!

 Print Recipe Pin Recipe Save Saved!